 Obviously that wasn't a stellar long-term solution.
 After many months of consternation, research, excitement & fear, I decided it was time to solve my own problem - and Scraps was born.

-I hope you'll join us in keeping more food scraps & other organic "waste" out of our landfill, and turning them them back into something useful instead.
+I hope you'll join us in keeping more food scraps & other organic "waste" out of our landfill, and turning it back into something useful instead!

 about the founder (christi turner).

 I love bicycles, and the idea of a more pedal-powered world.

 I cannot stand waste, or wastefulness, or thoughtless consumerism.

 I've worked in sustainability and sustainable community development throughout my career.